 Getting an Interview

-I applied online and the process took 1 week - interviewed at N-able.
+I applied through college or university.
+The process took 1 day.
+I interviewed at N-able.